 The city has unlimited bars, blasting the nation's best musical talent.
 Starting at 11:00 AM every morning, seven days a week, the bars downtown will feature local musicians playing their hearts out for tips, exposure, and fulfillment of their love for music.
 Because musicians play for free, there is rarely a cover at a bar.
 For every bar charging a cover charge, there are 20 that don't, so keep on strolling.
 This makes for a fun, affordable evening for bachelorettes and bachelors, alike.

 There is ALWAYS something going on in Nashville.
 There is such vitality to the city, and a constant offering of things to do.
 Music City Pub Crawl is a very popular activity for bachelors and bachelorettes.
-They host at least 5 parties each weekend just for wedding parties, in addition to their crawls for the general public..
-Music City Pub Crawl presents its brides with a veiled cowboy hat, and the tour highlights funny stories about Nashville's past, including toasts to the bride, and often a side trip to Lonnie's Karaoke Bar, where the bridal party can sing a favorite tune and make a video.
+They host about 20 bachleor and bahcleorette parties each weekend, in addition to general groups each day and lots of other clebrations..
+Music City Pub Crawl presents its brides with a veiled cowboy hat, and the tour highlights funny stories about Nashville's past, including toasts to the bride, and usually ends at Wild Beaver karaoke and bullriding Saloon.
 The cost is only $15 per guest, contributing to its popularity.

 And if the downtown scene gets a little congested and tired, parties can move over one mile to Midtown for more local flavor and eclectic offerings.
 The Midtown area includes Music Row, Vanderbilt and Belmont universities, three hospitals, oodles of local eateries, and the hip Hillsboro Village and West End neighborhood.
-Midtown is a younger crowd than downtown, which makes bachelorette and bachelor parties mighty happy!
+Midtown is a younger crowd than downtown, which appeals to bachelorettes and bachelors!

 Another reason Nashville is such a popular destination for bridal parties is that warm southern charm.
 Everyone in Nashville is so friendly and helpful.
 Guests always ask why everyone is so nice? it's because they live in Nashville.
 Nashville is unique in that it has people from all backgrounds, most of whom were born in another part of the country; however, everyone is polite and welcoming of tourists.
 The city embraces everyone and exudes a sense of contentment that's not found in most cities of its size.